Thủy Bồ incident: Interviews with villagers and Company H members

 One of the Company H interviewees, Jack Hill stated "Our emotions were—were very low.
 You know cause the ah the death rate was ridiculous for what we figured was a friendly village.
 So, the orders were search and destroy".
-This was the following day when NVA Fighters had left the area following an ambush they had set up.
+This was the following day when PAVN fighters had left the area following an ambush they had set up.
 "We were ordered to sweep, our initial orders were to sweep that village and uh, and, and, or those two villages, and we had done that.
 We had obviously routed the VC that were in there, and we held up right there."
 Villager, Nguyen Thi Nhi states "First of all, they arrived and burned everything (referring to the search and destroy).
 When I saw them, I was sitting.
 Then I was shot and shot, and I fell down.
 After that I did not know what else had happened."

-Jack Hill stated "We dropped a couple of grenades in the hootches to get the people out because to get one Vietnamese out of that hole that won't come.
-I mean you had, we didn't speak perfect Vietnamese so ah in order to get them out of there you either cranked off a couple of rounds or you dropped your M-26 grenade down there and they get the message and they come on out of there.
+Hill stated "We dropped a couple of grenades in the hootches to get the people out because to get one Vietnamese out of that hole that won't come.
+I mean you had, we didn't speak perfect Vietnamese so ah in order to get them out of there you either cranked off a couple of rounds or you dropped your M26 grenade down there and they get the message and they come on out of there.
 You know, if they got wounded or if they got hit that was that was the point of war.
 Something you have to live with."
 Hill said the operation was typical and that none of his squad killed any civilians.
-He stated they were in the village for 1 or 2 hours.
+He stated they were in the village for one or two hours.
 Villager, Le Thi Ton stated "They turned around and laughed and then lobbed a grenade into my house.
 Ten persons were blown into pieces.
 The only person who was wounded and who survived was me.
 My son and everyone else just fell dead.
 I was wounded and extremely frightened so I crawled quickly into a corner of the house.
 The grenade had already exploded then, but they trained their guns on the bodies to make sure that nobody would survive.
 There was a baby who was only two months old.
 They smashed it and then threw it into the fire and then walked out.
 As they walked out, they suddenly turned around and opened fire again."